ThomasWeiser/todomvc-elmfire/README.md

 ## Future Work

-- ElmFire should provide a means for auto syncing a Dict with a Firebase object.
+- ElmFire will provide a means for [auto syncing a Dict](https://github.com/ThomasWeiser/elmfire/tree/dict) with a Firebase object.
+Use it.
 - Explore architectural variations
     - Componentize the model: split it into a shared part and a local part where the local part depends on the shared part but the other way round.
-- Possibly split the source code into modules, like [this](https://github.com/evancz/the-social-network)
+- Possibly structure the code into components, as outlined in [The Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/).